What do mentors get out of Future City?

 As students work through the challenge they’ll encounter many new concepts and will look to you for guidance on topics such as project management, scale and ratio, and even hand tool techniques.
 But the best thing you can do is to introduce students to what it’s like to be a real engineer, about the different engineering career paths available to them, and about how engineers approach and solve real world problems.
 See more about different engineering fields at www.DiscoverE.org/discover-engineering.

 We provide a detailed handbook with activities that help explain the steps of the engineering design process.
-But you’ll provide the secret sauce--real stories about engineering in action.
+But you’ll provide the secret sauce - real stories about engineering in action.
 Students love stories, especially ones that have a surprise ending.
 Describe a project that didn’t go as planned, and tell the students how you re-engineered a solution to the problem.
 Bring examples to your meetings that the team members can touch and feel, technical drawings, material samples, or even marketing materials that demonstrate clear communication.
 Email your Regional Coordinator for more information.

 America needs more engineers and technical professionals to fuel our innovation economy.
 Future City is an innovative way to introduce 6th, 7th, and 8th graders to engineering and expose them to a rewarding career possibility.
 Post-program surveys show that a majority of students become more interested in math, science and engineering after completing Future City.
 See our Community and Impact.

 The mentor should have a technical background sufficient to understand the project and be able to coach the team.
 While an engineering background is preferable, it is not mandatory.
 Licensure is not required.
 We welcome mentors with backgrounds in any STEM field, urban design and city planning, architecture, or a related field.
+We also encourage college and graduate-level students to get involved as team mentors.

 No. Future City asks students do the things that all engineers do—identify problems, brainstorm ideas, design solutions, test, retest and build, and share their results.
 And while a city is a complex structure with aspects that are beyond any one engineer's realm of expertise, all engineers have the background and the skills to go out and find the solutions.
 This is exactly what we are trying to model for the students.